openconfig/gnmitest/cmd/gnmitest_demo/docker/README.md

 ## Building Docker Image

-To rebuild the `gnmitest_service` binary, and rebuild the Docker image, execute the `build.sh` script.
+To rebuild the `gnmitest_demo` binary, and rebuild the Docker image, execute the `build.sh` script.

 ## Image on Docker Hub